-Enterprises leverage cloud providers’ compute and storage services for their ad-hoc data analytics, streaming analytics, and ML use cases as cloud data lakes provide significant cost advantages, agility and scale from the get-go.
-Proof of Concepts (POCs) for data-driven initiatives start easily and without any huge upfront bill.
+Enterprises leverage cloud providers’ compute and storage services for their ad-hoc data analytics, streaming analytics, and ML use cases as cloud data lakes provide significant cost advantages, agility, and scale from the get-go.
+Proof of Concepts (POCs) for data-driven initiatives starts easily and without any huge upfront bill.
 But over time as projects mature or ad hoc queries take longer or model iteration cycles increase, the seemingly endless supply of underlying resources leads to wasteful expenditure on compute and resources.

 The usage comes with cost unpredictability and lacks financial governance and thus negatively impacts TCO.
 In the cloud, rising costs are not necessarily bad; it means that the data team is using more services, which theoretically means the team is doing more “good stuff” and hopefully is delivering business value.
 TCO optimization makes sure that wasteful spending is identified and eventually eliminated.
 Cloud data lake platforms should be able to help enterprises keep check on this wasteful spending to lower TCO.
 Admins should be able to do the following for optimizing TCO within their data lake platforms: